What Are The Rules Of Handball?

 There are many basic rules in the game of handball.
 A handball game lasts for 60 minutes during regulation play, and can be played up to 70 minutes with overtime periods.
-The game is split into two periods of 30 minutes, each being further divided into 15 minute intervals.
+The game is split into two periods of 30 minutes, each being further divided into 15-minute intervals.

 When a player gets possession, they can hold onto the ball, pass it, or shoot it.
-When a player decides to hold possession of the ball, they are allowed to dribble the ball or take three steps without dribbling for no more than 3 seconds.
+When a player decides to hold possession of the ball, they are allowed to dribble the ball or take three steps without dribbling for no more than three seconds.

 The goalie is the only player that is allowed to be in contact with the floor around the goal area.
 This means that players must shoot the ball from outside of the indicated range around the goal net.
 Goalies can also move outside of the goalie area, but if they do they can not get possession of the ball.

 A goal is scored in handball when a player throws the ball into their opponent’s net.
 To win the overall game, a team must score more goals than the opposing team.
-Players must shoot the ball from outside of the 6m goal box.
+Players must shoot the ball from outside of the six-meter goal box.

 There are a few common penalties in the game of handball.
-Two penalties that can occur with the possession of the ball are walking and double dribbling.
+Two penalties that can occur with the possession of the ball are walking and double-dribbling.
 Walking occurs when a player takes more than three steps without dribbling the ball, or when they hold the ball for more than three seconds without dribbling, passing, or shooting the ball.
-Double dribbling is when a player dribbles the ball, holds the ball, and then dribbles the ball again.
+Double-dribbling is when a player dribbles the ball, holds the ball, and then dribbles the ball again.
 Both of these actions result in loss of ball possession.

 Kicking is not allowed in handball.
 Only the goalie may kick the ball, and if any other players kick the ball, the other team will receive possession.